Week A

 Will my child's work be backed up?

 Work will be stored securely on the Microsoft Cloud and is saved as you work on the device.
-This work is then available to any device connected to the internet (with your username and password) and can easily be shared with teachers and other students.
+This work is then available on any device connected to the internet (with your username and password) and can easily be shared with teachers and other students.
 Through use of OneDrive as part of our Microsoft infrastructure and licence, student's work will be backed up and can be restored if accidentally deleted.
 Furthermore, through Office applications, work will be autosaved to avoid any work being lost.

 Can students charge their device if the battery runs flat?

 No charging facilities are provided in school.
 Students will be expected to have a fully charged device at the start of each school day.
 A fully charged device is a required part of the student's equipment.
-If a student comes to school without their device or one which is not adequately charged then they will receive consequences in line with the school’s Behaviour Policy.
+If a student comes to school without their device or one which is not adequately charged, then they will receive consequences in line with the school’s Behaviour Policy.

 Who is responsible for charging the device?